 - IBC Guidebook

-3. Codes and standards affecting door openings can be downloaded from which of the following sources?
+3. Codes and standards affecting door openings are available from which of the following sources?

 - National Fire Protection Association

 - International Code Council

 - Builders Hardware Manufacturers Association

 - All of the above